- Methods for sending Multiple Survey Templates

 Click Add once you have made your selections.
 Validate that your Survey Template is correctly "locked" to the right Contacts by going to your Contacts page and confirming that the Trigger Field you chose matches the "Survey Template" column.

-You can then enable a Triggered Integration (i.e. Intercom, JobAdder) or you can send Survey Blasts, knowing that the right Contacts will receive the correct Survey Template as soon as they are created in AskNicely.
+Once this is all set up, you are free to enable a Triggered Integration (i.e. Intercom, JobAdder), activate your API or send Survey Blasts, knowing that the right Contacts will receive the correct Survey Template as soon as they are created in AskNicely.

 Deleting a Template